tachiyomiorg/website/website/src/docs/guides/getting-started.md

 :::: tabs
 == Local source
+Read content stored locally on your device.

-Please visit the [Local source](/docs/guides/local-source/) guide for instructions.
+See the [Local source guide](/docs/guides/local-source/) for instructions.
 == External repositories
 You can add external repositiories by going to <nav to="browse"> and tapping **Extension repos**.